 - How many people are willing to sit on the board?
 7 indicated they would run for a position on the Board.

-Five people came forward after the December 11, 2018 to be subscribers and complete the SSCFI application; Raquel Kolof, Robin Dutcher, Jill Hemmings, Shannon Vanderwoerd, and Steve Reed.
+Five people came forward after the December 11, 2018 meeting to be subscribers and complete the SSCFI application; Raquel Kolof, Robin Dutcher, Jill Hemmings, Shannon Vanderwoerd, and Steve Reed.